MacMusic | PcMusic | 440 Software | 440 Forums | 440TV | Zicos

 Monday April 8, 2024.
 06:00 PM , from PC World

-External USB/Thunderbolt drives are a super-convenient way to quickly back up your important files, as well as store any data that you don’t need on your computer’s internal storage.
-They’re also an extremely handy way to transport data between locations and devices.
+External USB/Thunderbolt drives (aka direct-attached storage, or DAS) are a super-convenient way to quickly back up your important files, as well as store any data that you don’t need on your computer’s fast internal storage.
+They’re also extremely handy for transporting data between locations and devices.

 Why you should trust us: We’re PCWorld.
 We’ve been putting computer hardware through its paces for decades.
 We’ve seen it all and we know how to root out a drive’s strengths and weaknesses, using a combination of rigorous benchmark testing and real-world hands-on use.
 Below we offer our expert recommendations on the best external drives for everything from blazing-fast performance, to budget options, to portability, and more.